 During his tenure with Main Line Health, Lynch and his leadership team have been credited with strengthening the organization’s commitment to quality and safety and enhancing the technology necessary to support significant advances in those areas.
 He has also fostered a period of expansion, including the addition of an acute care hospital and four health centers to better serve the needs of the Main Line and western suburban communities, and has cultivated an employee work environment that has garnered recognition from several independent rating organizations.

 Prior to joining Main Line Health, Lynch served nearly 20 years as an executive with the St. Luke's Episcopal Health System in Houston, Texas, where he advanced to the position of executive vice president and chief operating officer for the system, as well as CEO of the system’s flagship facility, St. Luke's Episcopal Hospital.
 While residing in Houston, Lynch served on the boards of a wide variety of professional associations, including the Texas Hospital Association, the Greater Houston Hospital Counsel and the United Way.

-A native of Washington, D.C., Lynch received his undergraduate degree from the University of Scranton in Pennsylvania and his master of health administration degree from the Washington University School of Medicine in St. Louis, Missouri.
+A native of Washington, D.C., Lynch received his undergraduate degree from the University of Scranton in Pennsylvania and his Master of Health Administration degree from the Washington University School of Medicine in St. Louis, Miss.

-As former Governor of the American College of Healthcare Executives, Lynch serves on the boards of the Hospital & Health System Association of Pennsylvania, the Delaware Valley Healthcare Council, the United Way of Southeastern Pennsylvania, and the Haverford School.
-As former Chairman of the Institute for Diversity in Health Management, Lynch currently serves as a board member.
-In 2008, he served as Chairman of the American Heart Association of Southeastern Pennsylvania’s Heart Walk.
+As former governor of the American College of Healthcare Executives, Lynch serves on the boards of the Delaware Valley Healthcare Council, the United Way of Southeastern Pennsylvania, The Haverford School and the Malcolm Baldrige National Quality Award Board of Overseers.

-Lynch and his family reside in Wayne, Pennsylvania.
+Lynch and his family reside in Bryn Mawr, Pa.